johnjbutler/ixquick/README.md

-# ixquick - Automated iXGuard Command Syntax
+# ixQuick - Automated iXGuard Command Syntax

 The tools and configuration files for custom ixguard scripts.